MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_AddTermsOfUseAcceptanceReporting.md

    **Note** - The language option allows you to upload multiple terms of use, each with a different language.
 The version of the terms of use that an end user will see will be based on their browser preferences.

 1. To require end users to view the terms of use prior to accepting them, set **Require users to expand the terms of use** to **On**.
+Toggle to **On**.

 1. To require end users to accept your terms of use on every device they are accessing from, set **Require users to consent on every device** to **On**.
 Users may be required to install additional applications if this option is enabled.
+Leave this **Off**.

     >[!Warning]
     >Consent on every device will require users to register each device with Azure AD prior to getting access.